 What types of expenses will they have?
 Include things like books, meal plan, dorm supplies, personal items, gas or transportation expenses, clothes, laundry, and entertainment.

-While you’re working on a budget, talk with your teen about ways to save money, like getting used textbooks when possible and investing in (or renting) a small dorm refrigerator to stock up on drinks and snacks rather than relying on vending machines and going to a nearby convenience store or deli.
+While you’re working on a budget, talk with your teen about ways to save money, like getting used textbooks when possible, pooling expenses with roommates, and investing in (or renting) a small dorm refrigerator to stock up on drinks and snacks rather than relying on vending machines and going to a nearby convenience store or deli.

 If your teen doesn’t already have one, he or she will benefit from opening a checking account and learning how to use it before school starts.
 This is a good time to teach your son or daughter to shop wisely for checking accounts and other financial products just as you do everything else.
 That means comparing fees and minimum balances.